-- Swallowing engine coolant can cause poisoning; keep out of reach from children and pets. - Discharge of hot, pressurized coolant or touching a hot radiator and surrounding parts can cause severe burns. - Always allow the engine to cool at least 15 minutes before removing the radiator cap. - Use a rag when opening the radiator cap, and open the cap slowly to allow steam to escape. - Do not operate the machine without the covers in place. - Keep your fingers, hands and clothing clear of rotating fan and drive belt. - Shut off the engine and remove the key before performing maintenance.
+- Swallowing engine coolant can cause poisoning; keep out of reach from children and pets. - Discharge of hot, pressurized coolant or touching a hot radiator and surrounding parts can cause severe burns. - Always allow the engine to cool at least 15 minutes before removing the radiator cap. - Use a rag when opening the radiator cap, and open the cap slowly to allow steam to escape. - Do not operate the machine without the covers in place. - Keep your fingers, hands, and clothing clear of rotating fan and drive belt.